Global Health Committee

 - Develop and facilitate pre-departure training for students participating in IFMSA international exchanges

 - Organize volunteer opportunities for students at NOSM

-I am a first-year student on the Sudbury campus, and I am from the town of Huntsville.
+I am a second-year student on the Sudbury campus, and I am from the town of Huntsville.
 I enjoy spending time outside, canoeing in the summer or skiing in the winter.
 I spend my free time running, doing yoga, baking and reading.
 I also enjoy travelling and learning about new cultures around the world.

-Global Health and Climate Change Advocate (GHA)
+Global Health and Climate Change Advocate

 - Represents their university in the Global Health Advocacy Program

 - Coordinates local and national advocacy initiatives around a theme chosen each year by the Global Health Program within the CFMS (this year, the theme is Universal Access to Contraception)